RazorPhaser/angular-tutorial/src/chapters/chapter03-new-project.md

     ![ng serve output](images/ng-serve.png)

-    <div class="alert alert-info" role="alert">The npm run start (ng serve) command will stay running in order to provide live reloading functionality.
-If you need to stop the process, press ctrl+c</div>
+    <div class="alert alert-info" role="alert">The npm run start (ng serve) command will stay running in order to provide live reloading functionality.</div>

+    <div class="alert alert-danger" role="alert">Sometimes ng serve gets into a state where it complains that something is wrong but you swear your code it right.
+If this happens, the first troubleshooting step is to stop npm run start by using ctrl+c and then execute npm run start again.
+If it still errors out, then there is something wrong with your code.</div>

 1. If you launch your browser and navigate to [http://localhost:4200](http://localhost:4200), you will see a page that looks like